 Contact: Ian Cockill Governance Officer

-To approve as a correct record the Minutes of the Meeting of the Council held on 27 November 2019 for signature by the Mayor as Chair of the Council.
+To approve as a correct record for signature by the Mayor as Chair of the Council, the Minutes of the Meeting of the Council held on 23 November 2022

 To receive any announcements from the Mayor, Leader of the Council, Members of the Executive, Chairs of Scrutiny Committees and the Head of Paid Service.

 This is an opportunity for Members of Council to ask the Mayor, Members of the Executive or the Chairs of any Committee or Sub-Committee a question on notice under Procedure Rule 10.2.

 We the undersigned petition the Council to abandon its intention to dispose of Altrincham Town Hall unless it is to a community-based organisation as was done with Stretford Public Hall and the George Carnall Leisure Centre in Urmston.

 Altrincham Town Hall is a beautiful building, both inside and out, and it has served the local community well for the past 120 years.
 It must continue to function that way and we implore the Council to ensure this happens.

 Why is this so important?
 The Town Hall is a key component of Altrincham’s heritage and it is now the only true community space left in the town centre offering affordable facilities for meetings, events and other activities.
 It is used by many community groups and its impressive Council Chamber is a perfect and increasingly popular location for weddings.

 It must not become one of those “you only miss it once it’s gone” items.
 Timperley has already lost its library, and the Jubilee Centre in Bowdon is scheduled to be next.
 Hale, Broadheath and Hale Barns have only very limited meeting facilities and the loss of Altrincham Town Hall would thus leave the area of south Trafford with virtually no available community space at all.